Heralding probability optimization for nonclassical light generated by photon counting measurements on multimode Gaussian states: Two heralding modes

-Note that the resulting polynomial has degree $6$ and is much more complicated than for the detection pattern $(3,3)$, despite the same total number of detected photons.
+Note that the resulting polynomial has a degree $6$ and is much more complicated than for the detection pattern $(3,3)$, despite the same total number of detected photons.
 Once the roots $\nu$ are found, the parameters $s_1$ and $s_2$ can be determined from the formulas

-Here, the permutation symmetry is broken since the detection pattern is asymmetric.
-Derivation of the polynomial equation (\ref{nuformula42}) involves multiplication of the original polynomials in Eq. (\ref{dk42}) by some other polynomials.
-Therefore, some of the roots of Eq. (\ref{nuformula42}) combined with Eq. (\ref{s12pattern42}) may not represent a solution of the original system of Eqs. (\ref{dk42}) and each potential solution must be checked whether it actually solves the system (\ref{dk42}).
-In fact, Bézout's theorem states that if the number of roots is finite, then the maximum number of roots of system of $m$ polynomial equations for $m$ variables is the product of the degrees of the polynomials.
-Therefore, we can expect at most $6=3\times 2\times 1$ different solutions of the system of Eqs. (\ref{dk42}).
+Here, the permutation symmetry is broken because the detection pattern is asymmetric.
+Bézout's theorem states that if the number of roots is finite, then the maximum number of roots of system of $m$ polynomial equations for $m$ variables is the product of the degrees of the polynomials.
+Consequently, we can expect at most $6=3\times 2\times 1$ different solutions of the system of Eqs. (\ref{dk42}).
+Therefore, some of the roots of equation (\ref{nuformula42}) combined with equation (\ref{s12pattern42}) may not represent a solution of the original system of Eqs. (\ref{dk42}) and each potential solution must be checked whether it actually solves the system (\ref{dk42}).
+In fact, using the Gröbner basis construction, it is possible to uniquely express $s_1$ and $s_2$ as functions of $\nu$ for each solution $\nu$ of equation (\ref{nuformula42}).
+However, the resulting expressions are very lengthy \tcr{and we} therefore present the potential solutions $s_1$ and $s_2$ in a more compact form as roots of quadratic equations (\ref{s12pattern42}).

-Note that the heralding pattern $(5,1)$ is in general not suitable for generation of arbitrary state of the form (\ref{psi6definition}), because for this pattern the state coefficients $d_{2k}$ do not depend on $s_2$ and the number of parameters that can be tuned to engineer the state as required is reduced from three to two.
+Note that the heralding pattern $(5,1)$ is generally not suitable for preparation of an arbitrary state of the form (\ref{psi6definition}), because for this pattern the state coefficients $d_{2k}$ do not depend on $s_2$ and the number of parameters that can be tuned to engineer the state as required is reduced from three to two.

-We next give an example of generation of superpositions of odd Fock states.
-Specifically, we consider the preparation of state
+Next, we give an example of the generation of superposition of odd Fock states.
+Specifically, we consider the preparation of the state

 We list here the results for the detection pattern $(n_1,n_2)=(4,3)$.
 The state coefficients read